Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

         - `group`: the group identifier to which the dataset belongs
         - `label`: the label of the dataset
         - `name`: the unique identifier of the dataset

 1. **Data Availability API**: The server returns `coverage` as an array of disjoint time intervals, in increasing order.
 The coverage intervals are defined as containing data samples no further apart than five times the regular cadence.
 A similarly defined parameter demarcates the data gaps in the responses to the Data Request API.

-1. **Data Request API**: A `multiplier` parameter allows for sending scaled data to the client when necessary.
-The values of many datasets are rather small numbers when expressed in standard units like W/m^2, thus scaling them allows for more floating-point precision in the response to the client.
-There is a guarantee that the `[timestamp,value]` pairs are sent ordered by time.
-The timestamps are with respect to Unix epoch.
-Each individual dataset can be accessed with a URL like:
+1. **Data Request API**: Each individual dataset can be accessed with a URL like:

 ```
 http://swhv.oma.be/datasets/odi_read_data.php?